The workspace setting can be accessed by pressing the rightmost gear icon in the toolbar.

 The status is 'Connected' when the app is able to communicate with the server.

-A list of all users currently logged in on the server.
+A list of all users currently logged in on the server, the invite button enables to invite other members of the organization to the workspace.

 This setting specifies how frequently the collision visualization is updated when the function is active.